Amazon's 'Fire' smartphone has chips from Qualcomm, Samsung, NXP

 | SAN FRANCISCO

-SAN FRANCISCO Amazon.com Inc's new "Fire" smartphone, aimed at extending the online retailer's reach, includes chips from Qualcomm Inc, NXP Semiconductors NV and Samsung Electronics Co Ltd, according to repair firm iFixit, which pried one open on Thursday.
+SAN FRANCISCO Amazon.com Inc's (AMZN.O) new "Fire" smartphone, aimed at extending the online retailer's reach, includes chips from Qualcomm Inc (QCOM.O), NXP Semiconductors NV (NXPI.O) and Samsung Electronics Co Ltd (005930.KS), according to repair firm iFixit, which pried one open on Thursday.

 The handset, which includes four cameras that track a user's head movements to enable special screen effects, ships this week to customers in the United States who ordered the device.